World Intellectual Property Indicators: IP Statistics by IP office or by country of origin

 Applications received by offices from resident and non-resident applicants are referred to as office data, whereas applications filed by applicants at their national or regional office (resident applications) or at a foreign office (applications filed abroad) are referred to as origin data.
 For statistical purposes, WIPO defines the origin of an IP application to be the country or territory of residence of the first named applicant in the application.

-Due to the nature of regional offices, the WIPI uses an equivalent application concept for reporting data by origin.
-Applications at regional offices are equivalent to multiple applications, one in each of the member states of those offices.
-For the EPO and the African Regional Intellectual Property Organization (ARIPO), the equivalent application is counted as one application abroad, if the applicant does not reside in a member state, or as one resident application and one application abroad, if the applicant resides in a member state.
+Due to the nature of the regional offices, the WIPI may use an equivalent count concept for some indicators when reporting data by country of origin.
+When this counting method is used, an application filed at a regional IP office is equivalent to filing an application in every member state of that office.
+To calculate the number of equivalent applications for the African Intellectual Property Organization (OAPI), the Eurasian Patent Organization (EAPO), the Benelux Office for Intellectual Property (BOIP), the European Union Intellectual Property Office (EUIPO) and the GCC Patent Office, each application is multiplied by the corresponding number of member states.
+For example, an application filed at the EUIPO in 2022 by an applicant residing outside the EU is counted as 27 applications abroad – equal to the number of EU member countries, whereas an application filed by an EU resident results in a count of 1 resident application and 26 applications abroad.
+However, the African Regional Intellectual Property Organization (ARIPO), the European Patent Office (EPO) and the Eurasian Patent Organization (EAPO) do not register applications with an automatic region-wide applicability.
+Therefore, for these offices, each application is counted as one application abroad, if the applicant does not reside within a member state, or as one resident application and one application abroad, if the applicant resides within a member state.

 Latest filing trends by country of origin

-The patent, trademark and industrial design data presented in this table come from the WIPI and show the application filing activity trend by country of origin and by year of filing.
+The patent, trademark and industrial design data presented in this table show the filing activity trend by country of origin and by year of filing.
+Data come from the WIPO Statistics Database, which is the source of the WIPI.
+The data presented in this table include those received too late to be included in the WIPI and are not based on the equivalent count concept, described above.

 Trademark application data refer to class counts – that is, the number of classes specified in applications.
 This provides the best comparison of international trademark filing activity across origins, because some jurisdictions may allow multiple classes of goods and services to be specified in a single application, whereas others require a separate application for each class.
 For the same reason, industrial design data refer to design counts, that is, the number of designs contained in applications.

-Patents, trademarks, and industrial design (PCT) applications by Organizations

-Top PCT patent applicants 2019 and 2020

-The Patent Cooperation Treaty (PCT) is an international patent law treaty, concluded in 1970.
-It provides a unified procedure for filing patent applications to protect inventions in each of its contracting states.
-A patent application filed under the PCT is called an international application, or PCT application.

-Top Madrid trademark applicants (2020 and 2019)

-The Madrid System for the International Registration of Marks is a protocol to protect trademarks worldwide, in over 120 countries.
-The Madrid System has a centralized trademark registration system through a single application, in one language and with one set of fees (in one currency, the Swiss franc), protection can be obtained in member states and intergovernmental organizations.
-International registrations can then be modified, renewed or expanded, centrally through WIPO (rather than through each separate IP Office).
-The Madrid System can only be used by a natural person or a legal entity, which is a national, is domiciled or has a company in the territory of a member of the Madrid System.